Right-angled Artin subgroups of right-angled Coxeter and Artin groups: Applications

 We begin by constructing a family of quasi-isometrically distinct RACGs defined by the sequence of graphs $\G_n$ (shown in Figure~\ref{fig:application}) which are commensurable to RAAGs whose defining graphs are cycles.

 \begin{cor} [to Theorem~\ref{thm_fi_visual_raags}] For $n \ge 3$, let $\G_n$ be the graph obtained by starting with a $2n$-gon whose vertices (in cycle order) are $c_1, d_1, c_2, d_2,\dots, c_n, d_n$ and adding two vertices $x$ and $y$, such that $y$ is adjacent to $c_i$ for each $i$, $x$ is adjacent to $d_i$ for each $i$, and $x$ is adjacent to $y$ (see Figure~\ref{fig:application}).
-Then \begin{enumerate} \item The right-angled Coxeter group $W_{\G_n}$ has a subgroup of index four that is isomorphic to (and hence is commensurable to) the right-angled Artin group $A_{C_{2n}}$, where $C_{2n}$ is a cycle of length $2n$.
+Then \begin{enumerate} \item The RACG $W_{\G_n}$ has a subgroup of index four that is isomorphic to (and hence is commensurable to) the RAAG $A_{C_{2n}}$, where $C_{2n}$ is a cycle of length $2n$.

 \item $W_{\G_n}$ is not quasi-isometric to $W_{\G_m}$ for $m \neq n$. \end{enumerate}

 \end{cor}

 \begin{proof} Fix $n \ge 3$, and let $\G$ denote $\G_n$.
 We define a graph $\L \subset \G^c$ as follows.
 Let $\L_x$ be the star graph consisting of the union of the edges of $\G^c$ from $x$ to $c_i$ for each $i$.
 Let $\L_y$ be the star graph consisting of the edges of $\G^c$ from $y$ to $d_i$ for each $i$.
 Let $\L = \L_x \cup \L_y$.
 (See Figure~\ref{fig:hexagon} for an illustration of $\L$ in the case $n=3$.)